 There are rare reports of seizures.
 Therefore, providers conduct detailed conversations with prospective patients regarding any factors that might increase risk of seizures, such as an individual or family history of seizures or use of certain medications.

 Before each session, the technician will review safety factors, such as whether an individual is sleep-deprived or has drunk alcohol recently, factors that might require a delay of that day’s treatment.
 Hearing loss has been reported as a potential side effect but is avoided with use of earplugs.

-There are very few situations in which patients cannot receive TMS, mostly related to implanted electrical devices or aneurysm clips.
+The situations in which patients cannot receive TMS mostly relate to implanted electrical devices such as pacemakers or aneurysm clips.